SwiftMVC/SwiftMVC/README.md

 ### Documentation
 Visit wiki pages

+The Web root when using this framework should be configured to public/

 ### Requirements
 - Apache Web Server or equivalent with mod rewrite support.
 - PHP 5.3 or greater is required